Michelle Miller: Awards

 Miller received an Edward R. Murrow Award in 1998 and the Woman of the Year Award from the National Sports Foundation.
 She also received the National Association of Black Journalists Award of Excellence in 1997.
 Miller received an honorary degree from St. Francis College upon reading her keynote address for the school's May commencement ceremony for the Class of 2019.

 Author

-Miller is the author of a memoir Belonging: A Daughter's Search for Identity Through Love and Loss, published in 2023.
+Miller is the author of a memoir, Belonging: A Daughter's Search for Identity Through Love and Loss, published in 2023.

 Personal life

-Miller is married to Marc Morial, President and CEO of the National Urban League and former New Orleans mayor.
-She and her husband have a son, Mason, born in 2002, and a daughter, Margeaux, born in 2005.